Jessicavazm/t3-revision-part1/README.md

     niceLogger.mockReturnValue("Hello World!")

+## Halloween Costume List application
+Term 3 - Week 3 (Tuesday/ Thursday).
+Application to let users add new costumes to a Halloween Costume List.

+- Finding and reading elements
+- Creating and Deleting
+- Editing Elements

 # Week 3 - Intro to JS DOM
 Document Object Model stands for the representation of the webpage.
 When we change the DOM, we can manipulate the web page structure, style and content dynamically without having to re-write or refresh the page.

 One important point is to ensure to store an element into a variable when you pretend to reuse or edit the element in a later stage.
 The example bellow shows a LI element being stored in a variable called newCostumeEntry (this example is from costumesList_week3.js file).

     let newCostumeEntry = document.createElement("li");

+When working with DOM elements, it's a good practise to duplicate the JS file and make changes to the new file to ensure the application doesn't get cluttered.
+On the duplicated file, make sure you duplicate the functions and features required for the application to work, and then make the necessary changes to add/ or improve functionality.

 ## What we can do with Dom?